Arvindprksh/arvindprksh.github.io/_posts/Linux/2016-03-09-Typedef_In_LInux.md

 layout: post
 title: typedef In kernel
 subtitle: what is the typedef in kernel
-css:
+category: Linux
-tags:
+tags: [linux, concept]
-date:
-big-image:
-share-image:
-permalink:
+permalink: /2016/03/09/Typedef_In_LInux/
-comments:
-show-share:
-big-image:
-meta-title:
-meta-description:
 ---

 while seeing kernel source, I wonder Statement like "typedef int function (int * , int);"